 - Casement (crank style) windows must be at least 29″x42″ in overall rough dimension to provide a 22.5″x36.5″ net opening.

-A good Arizona home inspector will point out non-compliant egress window situations.
+To provide a safe living place to your family it is better to get your home inspected.
+If your new home lacks an egress window, It’s better to get egress windows installed in the bedroom.
+Along with all other inspections, a good home inspector in Arizona will point out non-compliant egress window situations.
 Explaining this information to a buyer can be challenging.
-Think of it this way; if you buy a classic car you do so knowing it does not have airbags.
+Think of it this way: if you buy a classic car, you do so knowing it does not have airbags.
 It would be unreasonable to expect the seller to install airbags in the classic car.
 Similarly, if upgrades are desired, it would normally be the responsibility of the buyer to make any changes.